L4Q: Parameter Efficient Quantization-Aware Fine-Tuning on Large Language Models: Limitations

 \section{Limitations}

-Our work focuses on efficient weight quantization methods for large language models (LLMs), but there are additional avenues that could further enhance inference efficiency and effectiveness, particularly when combined with L4Q.
-Activation quantization offers a promising way to further reduce memory and computation costs when combined with weight quantization, potentially optimizing LLM performance.
-Similarly, KV cache compression through pruning or quantization could minimize memory overhead and latency, especially for long-context applications.
-Finally, refinement of LoRA initialization schemes for quantized models may enhance fine-tuning efficiency and improve performance in low-resource settings.

-Although we have not investigated these vertical methods within the context of L4Q, we believe that these directions offer promising opportunities for future research.
-Integrating these approaches with L4Q could further improve LLM inference efficiency and effectiveness, which we leave to future work.
+Our work focuses on efficient weight quantization methods for large language models (LLMs), but there are vertical approaches that could further enhance inference efficiency and effectiveness, integrated with our work.
+Activation quantization offers a chance to further reduce computation costs when combined with weight quantization.
+Similarly, KV cache compression could minimize memory overhead and latency, especially for long-context applications.
+Finally, refinement of LoRA initialization schemes for quantized models may improve accuracy of the fine-tuned models.
+We believe that integrating these approaches with L4Q could further improve LLM inference efficiency and effectiveness, which we leave to future work.